Editorial cover art for Thorne Magnesium Bisglycinate

 If you like the idea of magnesium bisglycinate but not the price or sweetened powder format, the first thing to compare is a plain magnesium glycinate capsule or tablet.
 For many readers, that is the simpler and cheaper way to get the same general form category without paying extra for drink mix format and sport certification.

 If you are not committed to glycinate, compare forms before brands.
-Some readers end up deciding that a different form is a better fit for budget, digestion, or use case.
 Our side-by-side guides on magnesium glycinate vs citrate and magnesium citrate vs oxide are often a better next step than choosing between premium labels.
+And if you are still early in the process — asking which form to start with, how much to take, or whether you even need a supplement at all — start with the parent magnesium guide or browse the rest of our product coverage rather than this product page.

 ProductBest ForMain Tradeoff